Chapter 3:

 “Let’s just say it’s a hunch.”

-But I have a feeling she smiled.
+Despite most of her face being hidden, I have a vague feeling she smiled.

 That or I’m dreaming.

-Anyways we proceed into the tunnel, trailing after Kael, Serena and Eric.
+Anyways, we proceed into the tunnel, trailing after Kael, Serena and Eric.

-Since I was the only one without gear, wearing only my school uniform that’s gone for two days without a wash, I am obligated to carry a torch.
+Since I was the only one without gear, wearing only my school uniform that’s gone two days without a wash, I am obligated to carry a torch.

-Although if my suspicions are correct, Alin probably doesn’t need a torch, or do elves not have night vision?
+Though if my suspicions are correct, Alin probably doesn’t need a torch, or do elves not have night vision?

-Meh, even if she doesn’t need it, I most certainly do, my ‘Eyes of The All-Knowing’ don’t exactly come with night vision.
+Meh, even if she doesn’t need it, I most certainly do.
+My ‘Eyes of The All-Knowing’ don’t exactly come with night vision.

 I take this opportunity as a member of the rearguard to investigate the sides of the tunnels.